simple-registry/simple-registry/doc/how-to/upgrade.md

 ## 1.4.0 → 1.4.1

 ### Manifest Media Type Backfill

+> `angos migrate` was removed in 1.7.0.
+If you are upgrading past 1.6.x, run
+> this step on 1.6.x or earlier.

 A manifest link records the `media_type` served as the `Content-Type` of a manifest HEAD or GET.
 A link written before `media_type` was stored, or rewritten by the 1.4.0 `angos migrate`, has none and is served without a `Content-Type`, which go-containerregistry clients such as kaniko reject. `angos migrate` now backfills it from the manifest body: